 From UHMWPE straps for hammocks to lightweight hammock Kevlar straps and more, there is no shortage of options when it comes to hammock suspension straps.
 While you have plenty of choices available to you, it’s critical to pick camping hammock straps that can do what you need them to — not just once, but every time you go hammock camping.

 If you don’t get the right pair of hammock tree straps, you won’t be able to really relax when you’re in your hammock.
 You also run the risk of hitting the ground unexpectedly just when you got cozy in your hammock.
 While that might amuse your fellow campers, it can bruise more than just your ego.

 While hammock tree huggers are meant to keep your hammock off the ground, they do more than “just” that.
 They also protect the trees you use to hang your hammock from unnecessary damage and stress.
 When you use huggers like our Kevlar straps for hammocks instead of rope or cords, they’ll spread the weight of you and your hammock over a bigger surface area, which will protect the trees.

 Given the dual purpose of hammock suspensions straps, it’s important to give your impending purchase some thought when you’re shopping for them.
-Here are some things you should consider when you’re trying to select hammock tree straps:
+Here are some things you should consider when you’re trying to select tree hangers for hammocks: